Masmik/kottans_frontend/README.md

   The most useful for me was to practice in responsive patterns.
   Responsive Tables its also something new for me.

+  Flexbox Froggy I already passed and Grid Garden game - not bad.
+I like this kind of games.

   1. Responsive Web Design Fundamentals
   ![Responsive Web Design Fundamentals](task_4/Responsive_Web_Design_Fundamentals.png?raw=true "Optional Title")